- How is bone cancer treated?

-Limb-salvage surgery: The goal of limb-salvage surgery is to remove all of the cancer and still leave the patient with a working leg (or arm).
+Limb-salvage surgery: The goal of limb-salvage surgery is to remove all of the cancer and still leave a working leg (or arm).
 Over 90% of patients with bone cancer in a limb are able to have their limb spared.
 This type of surgery is very complex and requires surgeons with special skills and experience.
 The challenge for the surgeon is to remove the entire tumor while still saving the nearby tendons, nerves, and vessels.
 This is not always possible.
 If a cancer has grown into these structures, they will need to be removed along with the tumor.
-This can sometimes result in a limb that is painful or can't be used.
+This can sometimes result in a limb that is painful or can’t be used.
 In that case, amputation may be the best option.

 In this type of surgery, a wide-excision is done to remove the tumor.
-A bone graft or an endoprosthesis (meaning internal prosthesis) is used to replace the bone that is lost.
+A bone graft or an endoprosthesis (en-doe-pros-THEE-sis, meaning internal prosthesis) is used to replace the bone that is lost.
 Endoprostheses are made of metal and other materials and can be very sophisticated.
 Because they may be used in growing children, some can be made longer without any extra surgery as the child grows.

 Further surgery could be needed if the bone graft or endoprosthesis becomes infected, loose, or broken.
 Limb-salvage surgery patients may need more surgery during the following 5 years, and some may eventually need an amputation.